FlowStorm is a tracing debugger for Clojure and ClojureScript.

 Pasting that command on your terminal will bring up a repl with FlowStorm and the compiler swapped by ClojureStorm.
 When the repl comes up evaluate the :dbg keyword to bring up the UI and then click on Help→Tutorial on the menu for a tour of the basics.

-After the tutorial you would want to add and configure it for your projects, or create a global config so here are the basics :
+After the tutorial you would want to add and configure it for your projects, or create a global config which the following sections describe.

-If your project is using deps.edn, your deps.edn file should look like this :
+If your project is using deps.edn, you should modify it to look like this :

 {:paths ["src"]